WordPress/HelpHub/CONTRIBUTING.md

 This task tells compiler to watch all changes created in `.scss` files and rebuild new `style.css` every time you save the file.

-While you can use regular CSS syntax in `.scss` files (as long as Travis tests are passed), we would like to encourage you to [learn](http://sass-lang.com/guide) and use SASS as much as possible.
+While you can use regular CSS syntax in `.scss` files (as long as Travis tests are passed), we would like to encourage you to [learn](http://sass-lang.com/guide) and use Sass as much as possible.
 It's good for you and for project.

 ### Propose design suggestions and improvements

-Join our discussions in the [#docs](https://wordpress.slack.com/messages/docs/) slack channel on:
+Join our discussions in the [#docs](https://wordpress.slack.com/messages/docs/) [slack](https://make.wordpress.org/chat/) channel on:

 - **Thuesdays from 15:00 - 16:00 UTC** - content, design and development discussion,
 - **Thursdays from 17:00 - 17:30 UTC** - bug scrubs,

-or submit your ideas on our Github repo here: https://github.com/Kenshino/HelpHub/issues.
+or submit your ideas on our Github repo [here](https://github.com/Kenshino/HelpHub/issues).